 communication (project info coming soon); Coming up with online during our union's open meetings after reflecting on in lockdowns and problematic employment models; When and making about it, or even creating this website...

 I like working with difficult (especially when they are elephants in the room) and (when they are all a bit wriggly and not straight-forward), anxieties and discomfort.
 I put them in a (literally,visually,sonically) and acknowledge them through bending of the language at hand.

-I believe that making them public/putting them in the open, in usually playful ways, is a form of consciousness raising and enables making meaning and building connections in unexpected,fresh and more horizontal and unexpected ways.
+I believe that making them public/putting them in the open, in usually playful ways, is a form of consciousness raising and enables making meaning and building connections in exciting ways.

-I am an artist-educator researcher, interested in attending to the unintentional, accidental and already-happenings in language (i.e visuals when words are seen on a page or sensory qualities of speech that happen beyond reasoning/control) in the context of social communication.
+I am an artist-educator researcher, interested in attending to the unintentional and the accidental in language.
+I enjoy tuning into the sensory and material qualities of speech or written words that come about beyond reasoning or control in the context of social communication.

 Some recent examples I tried to explore the pedagogical, social and poetical potentials of this enquiry have been when that scrutinised the relationship between human exceptionalism and human language and experimenting with alternative modes of social